cindygraffin-pro/cloud-practitionner/readme.md

   - protects from common attacks like SQL injection and Cross-Site Scripting (XSS)
   - size constraints, geo-match (block countries)
   - rate-based rules (to count occurences of events) - DDoS protection
-- CF and R53: availability protection, combned with AWS Shield, provides attack mitigation at the edge
+- CF and R53: availability protection, combined with AWS Shield, provides attack mitigation at the edge
 - Be ready to scale - AWS auto-scaling

 **Encryption:**